Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Physics-informed neural network model of the settler dynamics

 \section{Physics-informed neural network model of the settler dynamics}

 In this section, we present the dynamic modeling of the gravity settler through the PINN approach.
-In \cref{sec:arch}, we present the PINN architecture. \cref{sec:training} discusses the PINN training strategy, \cref{sec:VNN} presents the purely data-driven neural network for comparison and \cref{sec:validation} presents prediction results and comparison of different models.
+In \cref{sec:arch}, we present the PINN architecture.
+The physics equations and the associated modeling assumptions are presented in \cref{sec:physics_residuals} and data handling for the PINN training is presented in \cref{sec:data_handling}. \cref{sec:training} discusses the PINN training strategy, \cref{sec:VNN} presents the purely data-driven neural network for comparison, and \cref{sec:validation} presents prediction results and comparison of different models.

 The PINN model used in this work is largely based on our LLS PINN model introduced in \citet{VELIOGLU2025108899}.
 We employ the same network architecture (a feedforward neural network), activation functions, two-optimizer training scheme and the dynamic weighting scheme.
 For the sake of self-containment, we restate these components in this section.
 The notable changes introduced in this work are as follows: (i) In contrast to the previous study, which used exclusively synthetic simulation data, we now also use experimental data for both training and testing. (ii) The outlet volume flow rates, $\Qb$ and $\Qt$, are treated as PINN outputs instead of PINN inputs, whereas the inlet volume flow rate, $\Qin$, is treated as a PINN input (control action) instead of a PINN output. (iii) A shorter PINN time horizon is used to match the resolution of the experimental data. (iv) The Sauter mean diameter at the inlet, $d_{\mathrm{32,in}}$, and the coalescence parameter, $r_v$, are no longer used as inputs; the former did not contribute substantial predictive capability, and the latter depends primarily on temperature, which is held constant throughout this work. (v) Phase heights are no longer modeled from the bottom of the separator. (vi) Loss terms are conceptually the same, although exact terms are different due to changes mentioned in points (ii) and (v). (vii) A new two-stage training scheme is introduced (pretraining and fine-tuning).